wandevs/wan-nonfungibletoken-example/README.md

 # ERC-721 Token

-This is a complete implementation of the [ERC-721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) non-fungible token standard for the Ethereum blockchain.
+This is a complete implementation of the [ERC-721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) non-fungible token standard for the Wanchain blockchain.
 This is an open source project build with [Truffle](http://truffleframework.com) framework.

-Purpose of this implemetation is to provide a good starting point for anyone who wants to use and develop non-fungible tokens on the Ethereum blockchain.
+Purpose of this implemetation is to provide a good starting point for anyone who wants to use and develop non-fungible tokens on the Wanchain blockchain.
 Instead of re-implementing the ERC-721 yourself you can use this code which has gone through multiple audits and we hope it will be extensively used by the community in the future.

 ## Installation